-You can find information about all of your federal student loans on the National Student Loan Data System (NSLDS) by visiting www. nslds.ed.gov.
+You can find information about all of your federal student loans on the National Student Loan Data System (NSLDS) by visiting www.nslds.ed.gov.

 Your servicer can also assist you with questions you may have about your loan.
-If you are unsure of your loan servicer, please visit www.nslds.ed.gov/nslds_SA/ for information pertaining to your loans.
+If you don't know your servicer, see "Identifying Your Loan Servicer" on page 3.